isomerpages/moe-yuanchingsec/_confident-leaders/Character & Citizenship/Sexuality Education.md

 in Singapore as a union between a man and a woman, requires mutual commitment and effort like the other relationships in their lives, what sets a marriage apart is its lifelong commitment.
-Students will learn that what really matters to sustain and maintain a long-term romantic relationship leading to marriage is understanding the other person’s perspective and effectively communicating with each other.</p>
+Students will learn that what really matters in sustaining and maintaining a long-term romantic relationship that leads to marriage, is understanding the other person’s perspective and effectively communicating with each other.</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>• know that long-term romantic relationships leading to marriage involve